bellycard/procd/README.md

 # Procd

-System resource and profile information emitter.
-Possible outputs are to stdout, JSON over HTTP, and as a client to Hekad.
+System resource and profile information emission.
+A simple method of exposing system resources statistics through standard interfaces.
+Current interfaces are stdout, JSON over HTTP, and as a client to [Mozilla Hekad](https://github.com/mozilla-services/heka).

 # Installation